-- I. Create the service specific configuration file(s) - A template configuration file for a non-gLite service can be found at /opt/glite/etc/config/templates/glite-rgma-servicetool-serviceName.cfg.xml and rename it by replacing serviceName with the unique name of your service (e.g. call it /glite-rgma-servicetool-globusService.cfg.xml).
-Create one file like that for each service that you want to publish via the R-GMA servicetool.
+- b) Publishing a non gLite service - I. Create the service specific configuration file(s) A template configuration file for a non-gLite service can be found at and rename it by replacing serviceName with the unique name of your service (e.g. call it /glite-rgma-servicetool-globusService.cfg.xml).